gingerbeardman/Priiprocess/README.md

 The best results would come from building a theme from a scratch with the tool in mind, as my deconstruction of *Rhapsodii 2.0* could be optimised further still.

 So... the tool!
-I'm calling it [B]Priiprocess[/B] and it is less than 100 lines of PHP code.
+I'm calling it **Priiprocess** and it is less than 100 lines of PHP code.
 It could easily be ported to Python or even C (if WFL wanted to add support for this type of theme structure).

 ## Usage

     php priiprocess.php

+It spits out a .prii.ini file (includes merged, variables untouched) and an .ini (incudes merged, variables replaced).